 5. Seagate Barracuda 120

-Starting from $40, the Seagate Barracuda 120 SSD is one of the best SSDs which you can trust and use for any work.
-The price of the 500 GB variant is just 69.99$.
+The Seagate Barracuda 120 SSD is one of the best SSDs which you can trust and use for any work.
 The SSD is making use of 64 Layers of Toshiba’s 3D TLC NAND.

-All the variants of Seagate Barracuda 120 SSD offers a theoretical sequential read speed of 560MB/s and write speed of 540MB/s.
+All the variants of Seagate Barracuda 120 SSD offer a theoretical sequential read speed of 560MB/s and write speed of 540MB/s.

 There are only four storage variants available in the market.
 These are 250GB, 500GB, 1TB, and 2TB.